-Accidents don’t happen often at our house but when they do, they’re interesting.
+Accidents don’t often happen at our house, but they’re interesting when they do.

 As many a thrifty-mom will know, kid’s Bogs have a great resale value on Kijiji/Craig’s list etc. And this was what I was thinking as I grabbed a few e-cloths and shoved them into the boots.
 I don’t know how long it took for them to dry but when I reached in an hour later, the e-cloths were damp and the boots were dry and there was no smell.
 I sprinkled a bit of baking soda in afterwards just to be on the safe side.

 - Remove Your Boots Properly: Unlace them completely and gently remove them to maintain their shape and structure.